Locally isotropic Steinberg groups II. Schur multipliers: Existence of locally isotropic Steinberg groups

 \begin{theorem} Let \( K \) be a unital commutative ring and \( G \) be a reductive group scheme over \( K \) of local isotropic rank at least \( 3 \).
 Then the Steinberg group object \( \stlin_G(\R) \) lies in \( \Ex(\Ind(\mathbf P_K)) \) up to isomorphism, so the Steinberg group functor

 is well defined. \end{theorem} \begin{proof} By lemma \ref{ring-prod} we can assume that the root datum of the split form of \( G \) is constant.
-Next apply lemma \ref{isogeny} to reduce to the case when \( G \) is adjoint.
+Next apply lemma \ref{isogeny} to reduce to the case when \( G \) is adjoint semisimple.
 Further by lemma \ref{group-prod} we can assume that all components of the root system of the split form of \( G \) are of the same type.
-By \cite[XXIV, proposition 5.9]{sga3} \( G \cong \mathrm R_{K' / K}(G') \) for a finite \'etale extension \( K' / K \) and some reductive group scheme \( G' \) over \( K' \), still adjoint and of local isotropic rank at least \( 3 \), so by lemma \ref{weyl-restr} we can assume that the root system of the split form of \( G \) is irreducible.
+By \cite[XXIV, proposition 5.9]{sga3} \( G \cong \mathrm R_{K' / K}(G') \) is a Weyl restriction for a finite \'etale extension \( K' / K \) and some semisimple group scheme \( G' \) over \( K' \), still adjoint and of local isotropic rank at least \( 3 \) by lemma \ref{weyl-restr-rk}, so using lemma \ref{weyl-restr} we can assume that the root system of the split form of \( G \) is irreducible.
 We have

 where both \( \widetilde \elem_G(\R) \) and \( \schur(\widetilde \stlin_G(\R)) \) lie in \( \Ex(\Ind(\mathbf P_K)) \).
 Indeed, the first one is the universal central extension of the elementary subgroup, and \( \elem_G(\R) \) lies in \( \Ind(\mathbf P_K) \) by \cite[theorem 1]{iso-elem}.
 On the other hand, the Schur multiplier lies in \( \mathbf P_K \) by theorem \ref{schur-loc}. \end{proof}